SSWConsulting/SSW.Rules.Content/rules/dotnet-upgrade-for-complex-projects/rule.md

 * Lots of application components (web, desktop, services, etc)
 * etc

-Your first action should always be to use the [.NET Upgrade Assistant](https://dotnet.microsoft.com/en-us/platform/upgrade-assistant).
-You can read more about the tool at [Do you know how to modernize your .NET applications?](https://www.ssw.com.au/rules/dotnet-upgrade-assistant/) It is strongly advised to follow this rule before progressing further, particularly if you haven't had the opportunity to do so yet.
+If your project doesn't meet any of the following criteria, you should consider using the [.NET Upgrade Assistant](https://dotnet.microsoft.com/en-us/platform/upgrade-assistant).
+You can read more about the tool at [Do you know how to modernize your .NET applications?](https://www.ssw.com.au/rules/dotnet-upgrade-assistant/)

+* High complexity
+* High .NET Framework dependencies
+* Use of outdated NuGet packages with no modern alternatives

+A successful upgrade has the potential to save you a significant amount of time.
+However, the degree of success varies from one project to another.

 Below you will find some tips and tricks to help you with your more complicated migrations.

 <!--endintro-->